 - Press the open side in and press.

 - Repeat the process for another double sided heart.
 If you like to add more interest to your heart bookmark, use a different fabric as I did.

 Finish the bookmark

 - Place hearts one on top of the other.

 - Sew the sides only, sewing right on top of the previous seam

 - And you’re done!
-Now that you warmed up, go make tons of fabric bookmark for all your books, or friends and family!
+Now that you are all warmed up, go make tons of fabric bookmark for all your books and your beloved friends and family!

 Pin to save for later